PizzaDAO/pizza-smartcontract/DeployPizzaV1.md

 At a high level:
 - Deploy the chainlink oracle with the proper configuration
+- Configure a bridge pointed to the API
 - set up the job that is expected to run.
 Get the job ID
 - come back to this repository and: